johnlyzhou/spike-sorting/README.md

 # Spike Sorting

-Spike waveform featurization using partitioned-subspace and vanilla variational autoencoders with evaluation on downstream clustering ARI and compared against PCA.
+Spike waveform featurization using partitioned-subspace and vanilla variational autoencoders, evaluated on downstream clustering ARI and compared against a PCA benchmark.